 If you believe in New Year’s resolutions, you may reflect on yourself at the end of every year.
 Why should you limit yourself to just one month?
 Daily self-reflection is important and can be extremely beneficial to anyone and everyone.

-Below, we’ll talk about what self-reflection is and why you should consider it.
-Once you understand the importance of self-reflection, you’ll find it’s easy to do it for yourself.
+Below, we’ll answer your questions about what self-reflection is and why you should consider it.
+Once you understand its importance, you’ll learn how to self-reflect daily and find it’s easy to do it for yourself.

 Self-reflection is about taking a step back to look at your life and the decisions that you have made.
 The Cambridge Dictionary defines self-reflection as “the activity of thinking about your own feelings and behavior, and the reasons that may lie behind them.”